ontimize/ontimize-boot/_pages/getting_started.md

 toc_sticky: true
 ---

 This page allows you to know how to start developing an application with Ontimize Boot in a simple way.
+This project includes an HSQLDB database already prepared to start the application.
+It can be replaced.

 ## Prerequisites